The Streams platform leans heavily on domain-driven design (DDD). We call these domain abstractions streams

 .

-To get started, you need only specify the handle
+To get started, you need only specify the id

 , which is the filename itself, and some fields